gchochla/LLM-multilabel-differently/README.md

-# LLMs do Multi-Label Classification Differently
+# [EMNLP Main 2025] LLMs do Multi-Label Classification Differently

-This repo contains the official implementation of [Large Language Models do Multi-Label Classification Differently](https://arxiv.org/abs/2505.17510).
+This repo contains the official implementation of [Large Language Models do Multi-Label Classification Differently](https://arxiv.org/abs/2505.17510), to appear in the Main Conference Proceedings of EMNLP 2025.

 If you have any questions, bugs, or comments, please contact mjma@usc.edu or chochlak@usc.edu!